 When you use this card on restaurants and travel, you will receive two Ultimate Reward points per dollar spent.
 Any other purchase you make will receive one point.
 You will also receive 50,000 points after spending $4,000 within the first three months of being a cardholder.
 If you add an authorized user to your account, you will receive an additional 5,000 points as long as you make your first purchase in the same three-month period.

 Chase Ultimate Rewards are a favorite for credit card users because of the redemption options.
 You can use your points to book travel directly and receive 1.25 cents per point.
 Alternatively, you can transfer your points to one of several different loyalty programs at a 1:1 ratio.
 This card has no foreign transaction fees but does have an annual fee of $95, waived the first year.
 The variable APR is between 16.99% and 23.99%.

-Each time you use the Premier Rewards Gold Card at restaurants, gas stations and grocery stores, you will receive two Membership Rewards points per dollar spent.
+Each time you use the Premier Rewards Gold Card at US restaurants, US gas stations and at US supermarkets, you will receive two Membership Rewards points per dollar spent.
 You will also receive three points when you purchase airfare directly from airlines.
 All other purchases will receive one point per dollar spent.
 You will receive 25,000 points after you sign up and spend $2,000 within the first three months.

-The biggest downside to this card is its annual fee of $195, waived the first year.
+The biggest downside to this card is its annual fee: Introductory annual fee of $0 for the first year, then $195.
 To help offset the fee, you will receive a $100 airline fee credit each calendar year.
-This can be used for things such as baggage fees or other incidental charges.
+This can be used for things such as baggage fees at one airline.
 This does not apply towards the purchase of airlines tickets, only incidentals.
 You will have the chance to redeem the points you earn for travel directly through American Express, or you can transfer points to different loyalty partners.
 If those options aren’t of interest, you can opt to use points toward gift cards, entertainment or merchandise.